veenaramesh/veenaramesh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Veena, computer scientist and amateur everything else.
+I am Veena, a computer scientist and amateur everything else.

+I am currently a professional debugger (aka a GenAI and MLOps Specialist Solutions Architect) at Databricks.
+We are working on several GenAI solutions-- and actually attempting to make them productionizable.
+Previously, I was at Lovelytics Data, where I worked directly with clients to shape their ML vision.

-I am currently a Sr. Machine Learning Engineer at Lovelytics Data, a boutique tech consulting firm.
-Before that, I graduated from University of Virginia, where I studied Computer Science + Linguistics.
+I graduated from the University of Virginia in Computer Science and Linguistics.

 I have a lot of opinions about a lot of things, and I like to write about them.

-Disclaimer: Opinions expressed are solely my own.
+Disclaimer: Opinions expressed are solely my own. !!cccccbktb